SCHOOL

 Designing the Human Development Centre

 The blueprint made practical.
-A concrete architecture for school transformation grounded in twenty-five years of practitioner evidence.
+A concrete architecture for school transformation grounded in practitioner evidence.
 For school leadership teams and system designers.

 05